 The poll Compact frame (10.38.9.7) serves to enable carrier coherent transmissions from the initiator to the

 responder device.
-Additionally, the poll Compact frame may indicate short-term operating parameters for
+Additionally, the poll Compact frame may indicate either short-term operating parameters for

-the current ranging round and optionally request that the responder suggests short-term operating parameters for the next ranging round.
+the current ranging round, or long-term operating parameters for the next and subsequent ranging rounds and optionally request that the responder suggests short-term operating parameters for the next ranging round.
 The poll Compact frame is transmitted at long-term management PHY configuration.
-After receiving the poll Compact frame including short-term operating parameters, the responder shall update the short-term operating parameters accordingly.
+Upon receiving the poll Compact frame with the Long Term Parameters Update field in the Poll Control field set to zero and including short-term operating parameters, the responder shall update the short-term operating parameters accordingly.
 The updated short-term operating parameters take effect at the end of the poll Compact frame and are only applicable to the current ranging round.
 All subsequent transmissions in the current ranging round shall use the updated operating parameters.
 All parameters revert to the long-term operating parameter in the next ranging round.
+Upon receiving the poll Compact frame with the Long Term Parameters Update field in the Poll Control field set to one and including long-term operating parameters, if the responder agrees with the suggested parameters, it should include the Status field set to LTP_ACK in its response frame.
+All transmissions in the current ranging round shall use the existing operating parameters.
+If the responder included the Status field set to LTP_ACK in its response frame, the responder shall update the long-term operating parameters prior to the start of the next ranging round.
+If the initiator received the Status field set to LTP_ACK in the response frame, the initiator shall update the long-term operating parameters prior to the start of the next ranging round allocated to the responder.

 10.38.7.4 Channel switching